-Activities and ideas for teaching sorting skills in childcare, preschool, pre-k, or kindergarten classrooms.
+Activities and ideas for teaching sorting skills in preschool, pre-k, or kindergarten classrooms.
 Teach children to sort using various attributes.

 Sorting is a foundational math skill for preschoolers.
-It can takes months or even an entire school year for young children begin to understand the concept of sorting and the various ways to sort.
+It can take months or even an entire school year for young children begin to understand the concept of sorting and the various ways to sort.
 For this reason it is important to provide your students with plenty of sorting practice all year long.

 Objective: Sort, classify, and order objects by size, shape, color, and a variety of other attributes.